Paadal Petra Sthalam: Tevaram

-Tevaram literally means "garland of divine songs" and refers to the collection of verses sung praising Shiva, the primary god of the Shaivite sect of Hindu religion, by three Tamil poets known as Shaiva Kuruvars - Thirugnana Sambanthar, Tirunavukkarasar (aka Appar) and Sundaramoorthy Nayanar (aka Sundarar).
-The three are considered the primary three among the sixty three Nayanmars of the Saivite sect of Hinduism.
-The former two lived during the 7th century CE while the latter around 8th century CE.
-All songs in Tevaram are believed to be in sets of ten songs, called pathikam in Tamil.
+Tevaram literally means, "garland of divine songs" and refers to the collection of verses sung in praise of Shiva, the supreme god of the Shaivite sect of Hinduism, by three Tamil poets known as Shaiva Kuruvars - Sambandar, Appar, and Sundarar.
+The three are considered the primary three among the sixty-three Nayanars.
+The former two lived during the 7th century CE while the latter around the 8th century CE.
+All songs in Tevaram are believed to be in sets of ten songs, called patikam in Tamil.
 Some musical experts consider Tevaram as a divine musical form.
-There is a common view that Sanskritization of names of the temples are carried out in later period that superseded the names mentioned in Tevaram - some of the common examples are Chidambaram as against Tillai in Tevaram and Kumbakonam as against Kudanthai.
+There is a common view that Sanskritisation of names of the temples are carried out in later period that superseded the names mentioned in Tevaram - some of the common examples are Chidambaram as against Tillai in Tevaram and Kumbakonam as against Kudanthai.

-The 275 temples that are mentioned in Tevaram are referred as Paadal Petra Thalam, meaning the temples that were sung in the verses.
-On the contrary, Vaippu Sthalam are temples that were mentioned casually in the songs in Tevaram and lacking a mention of those temples.
-In modern times, the verses of Tevaram are sung daily and during the festive occasions in most Shiva temples in Tamil Nadu by musicians called Odhuvars.
+The 275 temples that are mentioned in Tevaram are referred as the Paadal Petra Sthalam, meaning the temples that were sung in the verses.
+On the contrary, Vaippu Sthalam are temples that were mentioned casually in the songs of the text.
+In modern times, the verses of the Tevaram are sung daily and during the festive occasions in most Shiva temples in Tamil Nadu by musicians called Odhuvars.